ohnadir/express-typescript-prisma/README.md

-This is Typescript express prisma app
+This is the Typescript Express Prisma app
-There is API documentaion #https://documenter.getpostman.com/view/20649175/2s9YR9ZD27
+There is API documentation #https://documenter.getpostman.com/view/20649175/2s9YR9ZD27